andrewfurey21/blade/README.md

 * vulkan-tools

 ### Current To Do List
-- [ ] Seperate project into list of crates
-- [ ] recursively compile shaders in shaders/
-- [ ] fix release mode errors
 - [ ] fix how you setup command buffers, take a look at single time recording, seperate recording from creation in create_command_buffers
 - [ ] fix image module, sort out textures, fix other cases for image_data
 - [ ] fps
-- [ ] Update create_graphics_pipeline to have more parameters on how it should be set up.
-Maybe use struct to define what the graphics pipeline should look like.
 - [ ] use gpu_allocator
 - [ ] get object spinning and up right
 - [ ] keyboard and mouse input